Cannabis Reform – Thoughts from Safety Professionals

 “As a safety manager I am wary as cannabis use legalizes in more states.
 My company is measuring the effectiveness of our substance abuse policy and its potency to protect workplace safety.
 Recently, a superintendent questioned the ethics of terminating an employee who tested positive for THC when that employee didn’t break a law (smoked marijuana legally) and was not impaired.
 It’s time we tune our substance policy to test for cannabis impairment.
 Especially as cannabis use is becoming more prevalent.”

 In my recent role as a VP of Risk Control for Captive Resources, Inc. (CRI), I spoke with many companies in a similar situation as Rick – trying to maintain safety while also recognizing the new realities of employees choosing to legally use.
 It’s a situation that countless businesses are currently navigating with varying degrees of success.
-Until they can test breath for recent cannabis use (which correlates with the peak window of impairment1), safety managers will have a hard time determining how to use the results from conventional cannabis tests that provide positive results for cannabis use days, weeks, or months prior to the test.
+Until they can test breath for recent cannabis use (which aligns with the workday), safety managers will have a hard time determining how to use the results from conventional cannabis tests that provide positive results for cannabis use days, weeks, or months prior to the test.

 Amy R, Safety and Hiring Coordinator, OK